cogdog/co2/README.md

 http://query.yahooapis.com/v1/public/yql/cogdog/c02

 This makes the parsing simple, we just need to populate a div with the value of the 1st result item.
 To make ot self updating, a JavaScript `setTimeout()` function is used to reload the page every 24 hours.

+You can see it in action at https://cogdog.github.io/co2/